Harald Hauswald's Photos Shaped Our Generation's Perception of East Germany

 How did it play out?

-They searched my house several times and put together about five kilos of Stasi files, but I never went to jail.
+They searched my house several times and put together about 5 kg of Stasi files, but I never went to jail.
 The fact that the journalists from the West were here was my protection.
 East Germany was very anxious about international recognition.
-And if it was mentioned in a French or Italian newspaper that a “photographer goes to jail for publishing pictures in neighboring country,” nobody would have understood why.
+And if it was mentioned in a French or Italian newspaper that a “photographer goes to jail for publishing pictures in neighbouring country,” nobody would have understood why.

 So that was my luck.
 I thought that’s what happened but I never knew.
 It was all in the files though.
 There was warrant for my arrest in there and the highest boss of that Stasi division had noted with a pen: “Not advisable at the moment for political reasons.”